Frangidha/AS-blog/README.md

 Form successfully submits, the post is waiting approval the post can found on the profile part(waiting approval).

 ---

+## Description

+This project is a website that allows users to create and publish posts on various scientific topics, with a particular focus on optical microscopy and related techniques.
+Users can sign up, log in, create posts, add images, and view posts from other users.
+The website also includes features such as post approval, post archiving, user profile editing, and post likes.

+## Test Cases

+### Add Post (Repeated with Title Validation)

+#### Description

+Ensure a new post can be created, and the title validation displays an alert when a duplicate title is used.

+#### Steps

+1. Navigate to the page - Login if prompted.
+2. Enter the following details:
+   - Category: Microscopy
+   - Title: Optical Microscopy
+   - Abstract: (Copy the abstract from the previous test)
+   - Content: (Copy the content from the previous test)
+   - Tags

+3. Click Create.

+#### Expected Results

+A post should be created successfully, and a message indicating the post creation is successful should be displayed.

+#### Actual Results

+An alert should be displayed, notifying the user that the title "Optical Microscopy" is already in use and suggesting using a different title. doesn't submit

+---

 ## Profile

 ### Description